Parkway: United Kingdom

 In the United Kingdom, the term "parkway" more commonly refers to park and ride railway stations, where this is often indicated as part of the name, as with Bristol Parkway, the first such station, opened in 1972.

+Luton Airport Parkway is somewhat analogous - an interconnect railway station with an airport via a public transport shuttle (initially buses, now the Luton DART light railway).

 Parkways fitting the definition applied in this article also exist, as listed in this section.

 Peterborough

 The city of Peterborough has roads branded as "parkways" which provide routes for much through traffic and local traffic.
 The majority are dual carriageways, with many of their junctions numbered.
 Five main parkways form an orbital outer ring road.
 Three parkways serve settlements.

 Plymouth

 In the City of Plymouth, the A38 is called "The Parkway" and bisects a rural belt of the local authority area, which coincides with the geographical centre; it has two junctions to enter the downtown part of the city.

 Australia

 Australian Capital Territory

 The Australian Capital Territory uses the term "parkway" to refer to roadways of a standard approximately equivalent to what would be designated as an "expressway", "freeway", or "motorway" in other areas.
 Parkways generally have multiple lanes in each direction of travel, no intersections (crossroads are accessed by interchanges), high speed limits, and are of dual carriageway design (or have high crash barriers on the median).